grompe/Drawception-ANBT/README.md

 Drawception ANBT [![Public domain](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)
 ================

-A userscript to make Drawception.com better: more drawing tools, tablet pressure support, sandbox with palettes and uploading to imgur, like all, quick menu buttons with old browser support, and other enhancements.
+A userscript to make Drawception.com better: more drawing tools, tablet support, sandbox with palettes and uploading to imgur, like all, quick menu buttons with old browser support, and other enhancements.

 [**Direct script link**](https://raw.github.com/grompe/Drawception-ANBT/master/drawception-anbt.user.js) (use to install/update manually, or "save as...")